KatherineMichel/stanford-code-in-place-final-project/README.md

 ## Demo Videos

-A 2 minute demo video is coming.
-Here is a 16 minute [demo video](https://youtu.be/Uo-Ve5W76SY) that goes into greater detail about how the program works.
+A 2 minute [project demo video](https://youtu.be/wSUixTOJYlU) submitted to Stanford Code in Place as part of course requirement.
+A 16 minute [project demo video](https://youtu.be/Uo-Ve5W76SY) that I made for personal use to explain the project in greater detail.

 ## Image Filter Algorithm Examples